lightfield-analysis/evaluation-toolkit/README.md

 |-- source
 ```

-`algo_results:` Contains runtimes and disparity maps of five baseline algorithms for the training and stratified scenes.
-Add the results of your method next to the baseline algorithms to include it into the evaluation.
-Go to the tools section of the [website](http://lightfield-analysis.net) if you want to add disparity maps and scores of the public benchmark algorithms.
+`algo_results:` Place the results and runtimes of our method into this directory to run the evaluation on your method.
+If you want to compare your results to other benchmark participants, download their disparity maps of the stratified and training scenes
+[here](http://lightfield-analysis.net/benchmark/downloads/algo_results.zip") (snapshot 10.07.2017) and place it next to your method.

 `data:` Contains the config files for all scenes, but no light field data.
 If you want to run the evaluation please download the scene data from our [website](http://lightfield-analysis.net) and place it into this directory.
 The easiest way is to download and extract the "benchmark.zip" from the list of download links that you receive via email.